 NGINX Log Severity Levels

-NGINX supports a wide range of severity levels to make it easy to log the information you care about.
-Each of these levels can be used with the error_log directive to set the minimum level at which messages are logged.
+NGINX supports a wide range of severity levels, making it easy to log the information you care about.
+We can use each level with the error_log directive to set the minimum level at which we log messages.
 Here are the supported levels in lowest to highest order, along with a guide on how they’re used:

 Configuring error_log